 Maine trails will destroy the wrong boots.
-We learned that the hard way on a wet October morning on the Beehive Trail, watching a hiker in trail runners slide backward down a granite slab and grab an iron rung to stop herself.
-The granite had a thin film of rain on it.
-Her shoes had zero grip.
-We were wearing the Salomon X Ultra 4s and walked up the same slab without thinking twice.
+Picture a wet October morning on the Beehive Trail, a hiker in trail runners sliding backward down a granite slab and grabbing an iron rung to stop herself.
+The granite has a thin film of rain on it.
+Her shoes have zero grip.
+Someone in a boot with sticky rubber like the Salomon X Ultra 4 walks up the same slab without thinking twice.

-That moment captures why boot choice matters here more than almost anywhere else on the East Coast.
+That contrast captures why boot choice matters here more than almost anywhere else on the East Coast.
 Wet granite, tangled root networks, mud that swallows your ankle, stream crossings on every other trail.
-We spent the better part of three seasons testing six boots across Maine’s hardest terrain to find the ones that actually hold up.
+We researched and compared six boots built for Maine’s hardest terrain, weighing outsole compounds, waterproofing, construction, and aggregated owner and expert reviews to find the ones that actually hold up.

 | Boot | Price | Best For | Wet Grip | Rating |